Totati/ngx-bootstrap-navbar/README.md

 export class AppModule {}
 ```

-Use the `ngx-navbar-collapse` component as the container of the .navbar-nav, it applies the basic bootstrap classes too.
+Use the `ngx-navbar-collapse` component as the container of the `.navbar-nav`, it applies the basic bootstrap classes too.
 If you want to dynamically detect that the navbar fits and can be expanded use the `ngxNavbarDynamicExpand` directive on the navbar.
-It applies the .navbar and .text-nowrap classes.
+It applies the `.navbar` and `.text-nowrap` classes.
+The `.text-nowrap` class is crucial, at the begining it's used to detect that css files are loaded.
 ```html
 <nav ngxNavbarDynamicExpand class="navbar-light bg-light">
   <button class="navbar-toggler" type="button" (click)="collapse.toggle()">